History In Ink® Historical Autographs

 The people who wrote these letters lived experiences such as those and likely died as a result.
 Their names mean nothing autographically, but their letters bring history alive.
 As such they are well worth collecting.

-Fairness and Trust.
+Fairness and trust.

 December 7, 2009